Is your child ready for a cell phone? Take this quiz to find out.

 • Archive or delete old social media content.
 By default, most social media profiles reveal too much information about you.
 Review your privacy settings and take down content that advertisers and scammers could use against you.

-• Check to see if your email address or other data have been leaked.
+• Check to see if your email address and other data have been leaked.
 Use a free digital footprint checker to find out how much of your information is leaked online or for sale on secret Dark Web marketplaces.

 If data brokers gain access to your information, you may find yourself targeted by ads, scams, and hacking attempts far more often than usual.
 But preventing your data from ending up in these databases is just one part of practicing effective cyber hygiene.